 - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 203. - 1.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 213. - This procedure requires installation of the optional Hydraulic Center-Link (MD #B4650). - 1.
 Turn ignition key to RUN, or start the engine. - 2.
 Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line. - NO/YES is displayed on the lower line. - 3.
 Press right (B) arrow to select YES.
 Press SELECT (C). - SET KNIFE SPEED? is displayed on the upper line.

-- 4. Press SELECT (B) until SET CONTROL LOCKS? is displayed on the upper line. - NO/YES is displayed on the lower line. - 5.
+- 4. Press SELECT (B) until SET CONTROL LOCKS? is displayed on the upper line. - · NO/YES is displayed on the lower line. - 5.
 Press right (A) arrow to select YES.
 Press SELECT (B).

-- 6. Press SELECT (D) until HEADER TILT is displayed on the upper line. - ENABLED/LOCKED is displayed on the lower line. - Press left (B) arrow to enable HEADER TILT control switch.
-Press right (C) arrow to lock HEADER TILT control switch. - Press PROGRAM (A) to exit Programming Mode, or press SELECT (D) to proceed to next WINDROWER SETUP action.
+- 6. Press SELECT (D) until HEADER TILT is displayed on the upper line. - ENABLED/LOCKED is displayed on the lower line. - 7.
+Press left (B) arrow to enable HEADER TILT control switch.

+Press right (C) arrow to lock HEADER TILT control switch. - 8.
+Press PROGRAM (A) to exit Programming Mode, or press SELECT (D) to proceed to next WINDROWER SETUP action.

-Figure 3.150: M205 Header Tilt Control Lock
+Figure 3.155: M155 Header Tilt Control Lock